Christian Spirituality > Fruit of the Spirit > Kindness < Read this in your own language.

 (Notice how the fruit of the Spirit all mesh together, interrelate, bleed into one another.
 Kindness, gentleness, and goodness are slightly different things, yet it is hard to be one without the others.
 For instance, it is hard to be kind without being gentle as well.
 Most of the time, the result of kindness is that you are being good to/for someone.)

 Kindness puts people at ease, tells them you're out to do them good instead of harm.
 That allows people to feel safe around us.
 But if Ephesians 4:32 is right, it's mostly a matter of doing to others as God has done for us.

-Ancient gods are not usually portrayed as being kind.
+Ancient European and gods are not usually portrayed as being kind.
 Their stories are more about anger or about being distant or uncaring, or doing weird things just for sport.
 That is how most of the ancients thought of their god(s).
+It comes from having a cynical and painful view of the world.
+South and East Asian religions (especially Buddhism) treasure kindness.
+It is said that Buddha faced a raging elephant with such kindness that the elephant was tamed.
 The Hebrew (and thus the Christian) God is characterized by love and kindness.
 But God is not always kind, due to God's sense of reality and justice.
-God will not turn kindness into a lie, and will only be kind in the face of deception and brutality for a short while.
+God will not allow us to turn kindness into a lie, or use apparent kindness as a cover for oppression, at least not for very long.

 photo by Maja Majika.